1917 Guatemala earthquakes: Aftermath

 The dead came out of their tombs at the Guatemala City General Cemetery.

 Inside of Guatemala City Cathedral after the earthquakes.

 The earthquakes marked the beginning of the end of the long presidency of lawyer Manuel Estrada Cabrera, who had been ruling in the country since 1898; firm opposition to his regime started after it became evident that the President was incapable of leading the recovery efforts.
 For instance, in an interview done in 1970, German literary critic Günter W. Lorenz asked 1967 Literature Nobel Laureate Miguel Ángel Asturias why he started writing; to his question, Asturias replied: "Yes, at 10:25 p.m of 25 December 1917, an earthquake destroyed my city.
 I remember seeing something like an immense cloud covering the moon.
 I was in a cellar, a hole in the ground or a cave, or something like that.
 Right there and then I wrote my first poem, a goodbye song to Guatemala.
 Later on I was really mad by the circumstances under which the rubble was removed and by the social injustice that became really apparent then."
 This experience prompted Asturias to start writing when he was 18 years old; he wrote a tale called The political beggars (Los mendigos políticos), which eventually became his most famous novel: El Señor Presidente.

-Bishop of Facelli, Piñol y Batres from the Aycinena family, began preaching against the government policies in the San Francisco Church in 1919, instructed by his cousin, Manuel Cobos Batres.
-For the first time, the Catholic Church opposed the President; additionally, Cobos Batres was able to inflame the nationality sentiment of conservative criollo leaders José Azmitia, Tácito Molina, Eduardo Camacho, Julio Bianchi and Emilio Escamilla into forming a Central America Unionist party and oppose the strong regime of Estrada Cabrera.
+The Bishop of Facelli, Piñol y Batres, from the Aycinena family, began preaching against the government policies in the San Francisco Church in 1919, instructed by his cousin, Manuel Cobos Batres.
+For the first time, the Catholic Church opposed the President; additionally, Cobos Batres was able to inflame the nationalist sentiment of conservative criollo leaders José Azmitia, Tácito Molina, Eduardo Camacho, Julio Bianchi and Emilio Escamilla into forming a Central America Unionist party and oppose the strong regime of Estrada Cabrera.
 The Unionist party began its activities with the support of several sectors of the Guatemala City society, among them the Universidad Estrada Cabrera students and the labor associations, who under the leadership of Silverio Ortiz founded the Patriotic Labor Committee.
 After a long struggle, Estrada Cabrera was finally overthrown on 14 April 1920.